 - If you want a secure crypto wallet for Tether for the long term then we would recommend investing in a hardware wallet like the Ledger wallets.
 They are by far the most secure wallets.

-We hope that this guide to the best Tether wallets was helpful.
-We have seen other guides that have just covered some of these Tether blockchain cryptocurrencies but not all.
+I hope that this guide to the best Tether wallets was helpful.
+I have seen other guides that have just covered Tether wallets for the ERC-20 token, or the Tron tokens, but now all available blockchain alternatives for Tether.

-So we wanted to make it super clear that there are currently different types of USDT cryptocurrencies, depending on which blockchain they are created on.
+So I wanted to make it super clear that there are currently different types of USDT cryptocurrency alternatives, depending on which blockchain they have been created on.

 But as a user, you can remain confident that all Tethers work the same.
 So 1 USDT on Tron or on Ethereum or Omni are all pretty much identical.